 Donor information collected and recorded:

-The Friends collects the following personal information from our donors: donor name, acknowledgement name, amount donated, giving history, address, telephone number, email address, and in some cases, other non-financial information such as the library used by the donor or the donor’s employer.
+The Friends collects the following personal information from our donors: donor name, acknowledgment name, amount donated, giving history, address, telephone number, email address, and in some cases, other non-financial information such as the library used by the donor or the donor’s employer.
 No donor checks, credit card numbers, or other financial information are retained in our organization’s electronic or hard files after a donation has been processed.

 How we use donor information: